-Pixel Cell
+Pixel cell

 The main parts of the active pixel cell are the sensor diode - implemented as a large fill factor n-well electrode, the AC-coupled charge sensitive amplifier (CSA) and the comparator.
 The negative signal charge is collected by the n-well and amplified by an inverting CSA.
-No pixel reset is required since the feedback capacitor (p+ diffusion to n-well capacitance of the node AmpOut in Figure 1) of the amplifier is continuously discharged.
-The comparator compares the positive amplifier output signal to a threshold, which is adjustable via a 3-bit differential current-steering DAC, that is stored in an SRAM cell.
+No pixel reset is required since the feedback capacitor (p+ diffusion to n-well capacitance of the node AmpOut in Fig. 2) of the amplifier is continuously discharged.
+The comparator compares the positive amplifier output signal to a threshold, which is fine-tunable via a 3-bit differential current-steering DAC.
+The DAC value is stored in three in-pixel SRAM cells.
 The comparator output signals are transmitted to the hit digitizers at the bottom of the chip using long signal lines.

 An additional test signal circuit allows the injection of a defined charge into the n-well by discharging a metal-metal capacitor enabling electrical tests without ionizing particles.
 It is produced at the chip periphery, its amplitude can be varied by an on-chip DAC with 8 bits.
 The test signal is distributed to all pixels but can be enabled/disabled per pixel.
-The block diagram of the pixel is shown in figure 1.
+The block diagram of the pixel is shown in Fig. 2.

-Figure 1: Schematic drawing of the in-pixel functionality
+Fig. 2.
+Schematic drawing of the in-pixel functionality.

-Hit Digitization
+Hit digitization

 The in-pixel discriminator signal is transmitted to the hit digitizers, where the rising edge is sampled with a 19-bit Gray counter running at the rising reference clock (typically 125 MHz) edge together with a falling clock edge 1-bit counter, allowing for time stamping with twice the clock speed.
 An additional 10-bit time stamp samples the threshold crossing of the falling signal edge to determine the time-over-threshold.
 Additionally, the address of the hit is generated.
-The layout of the hit digitizer is full custom and has an area of $165x4.2 \,\mu\text{m}^2$.
+The layout of the hit digitizer is full custom and has an area of $165 \times 4.2 \, \mu m^2$.

-Digital Periphery
+Digital periphery

 The readout process is governed by a synthesized readout control unit (RCU) which comprises configuration registers, the readout state machine, an 8b10b encoder and the first stages of a data serializer realized in a binary tree structure.
 The final stage of the serializer is implemented in custom electronics and allows to send out the data at nominally 1.25 GBit/s, sending out a bit on the rising and falling edge of the fast base clock.
-This full custom part, which also provides clocking, is implemented using differential current mode logic (DCL) instead of CMOS logic.
+This fully custom part, which also provides clocking, is implemented using differential current mode logic (DCL) instead of CMOS logic.
 TelePix2 has a clock generator based on a ring oscillator and a phase-locked loop (PLL).
-The PLL receives an externally generated reference clock and generates a 5 times fastefo base clock from which all other required clock signals are derived.
-The RCU is verified up to a reference clock speed of 160 MHz.
+The PLL receives an externally generated reference clock and generates a 5 times faster base clock from which all other required clock signals are derived.
+The RCU timing is verified up to a reference clock speed of 160 MHz.